-These ingredients can lighten existing spots.
+These ingredients can fade existing dark spots.
 In some cases, the ingredient can also slow down production of melanin, which is what causes the dark spots and patches.

-Some skin lighteners do more harm than good
+Some products that fade dark spots do more harm than good

-When buying a skin-lightening product, you want to choose carefully.
-Some contain ingredients that can be very harmful to your skin and your health.
+When buying a product that can fade dark spots, you want to choose carefully.
+Some products contain ingredients that can be very harmful to your skin and your health.

-Researchers have found steroids or mercury, which weren’t listed on the product’s label, in skin lighteners from other countries.
+Researchers have found steroids or mercury, which weren’t listed on the product’s label, in skin care products imported from other countries.

 The steroids in these products can cause pimples and rashes.
-If you unknowingly apply it to your skin for a long time, the steroids can cause thin and fragile skin or permanent discoloration.
+If you unknowingly apply it to your skin for a long time, the steroids can cause your skin to become thin and fragile or permanently discolored.

 Never use liquid bleach